-When the frequency is described as "per SWPPP review" or "per SWPPP/O&M review", it indicates enforcement representatives should assess a violation for every DEQ inspection where a DEQ inspector reviews the SWPPP/O&M manual and identifies non-compliance with that permit requirement (ex. missing/incomplete quarterly visual monitoring examinations, missing routine inspections) instead of assessing occurrences for every missed evaluation/inspection by the permittee.
+missing routine inspections) instead of assessing occurrences for every missed evaluation/inspection by the permittee.
 Each inspection type/permit requirement should be assessed as a separate violation, unless otherwise noted in this guidance.
 For example, missing routine inspections would be assessed separately from missing quarterly visual monitoring.
 These non-compliance items are usually kept with the SWPPP/O&M manual, not submitted to DEQ throughout the permit term, and are identified during the SWPPP/O&M review portion of an inspection.
-If DEQ does a follow-up inspection, and the permittee is still not doing these examinations/inspections, enforcement staff should assess another occurrence to capture the non-compliance since the last inspection unless the case has progressed to a point where including additional occurrences in the enforcement action is not practical (example, there is a signed order going to PN).
+If DEQ does a follow-up inspection, and the permittee is still not doing these examinations/inspections, enforcement staff should assess another occurrence to capture the non-compliance since the last inspection unless the enforcement action has progressed to a point where including additional occurrences is not practical (example, there is a signed consent order going to public notice).

 When the frequency is described as per monitoring period, it means that enforcement staff should assess a violation for every monitoring period of non-compliance.
 Generally, enforcement staff should only consider the six (6) monitoring periods leading up to the NOV when determining the number of violations.
-If a permittee continues to have instances of non-compliance after the referral NOV, enforcement staff should assess additional occurrences unless the case has progressed to a point where including additional occurrences in the enforcement action is not practical (example, there is a signed order going to PN).
+If a permittee continues to have violations after the referral NOV, enforcement staff should assess additional occurrences unless the enforcement action has progressed to a point where including additional occurrences in the enforcement action is not practical (example, there is a signed order going to public notice).

 The frequency applied to annual reporting requirements is per year.
 Enforcement staff should only consider the three (3) years leading up to the NOV when determining the number of violations.
-If the permittee continues to have instances of non-compliance after the referral NOV, enforcement staff should assess additional occurrences unless the case has progressed to a point where including additional occurrences in the enforcement action is not practical (example, there is a signed order going to PN).
+If the permittee continues to have violations after the referral NOV, enforcement staff should assess additional occurrences unless the enforcement action has progressed to a point where including additional occurrences in the enforcement action is not practical (example, there is a signed order going to public notice).

-Line 1.a.1.
-Effluent Limits
+Line 1(a)(1) Effluent Limits